Narsonos/warden/README.md

 # Monitoring/Observability subsystem template
 This repo contains a template of a monitoring/observability subsystem based on Grafana/OTEL stack.
 It can be used for pretty much any small/medium sized project that has Users and Authorization and exports expected metrics.
+Or...just tweak it to your needs!

-👉 Initially, developed as a part of my [ FastAPI monolith template](https://github.com/Narsonos/fapi_monobase)
+👉 Initially, developed as a part of my [FastAPI monolith template](https://github.com/Narsonos/fapi_monobase).

 Contains:
-- Grafana with provisioned dadatsources and dashboards split onto 3 cathegories (System, API, Domain)
+- Grafana with provisioned datasources and dashboards split onto 3 cathegories (System, API, Domain);
-- Prometheus with pre-set rules and alerts
+- Prometheus with pre-set rules and alerts;
-- Alertmanager with alerts to Telegram
+- Alertmanager with alerts to Telegram;
-- Loki that expects to recieve logs
+- Loki that expects to recieve logs;
-- Tempo with OTel-Collector for collecting traces
+- Tempo with OTel-Collector for collecting traces;
-- Nginx that serves as reverse proxy
+- Nginx that serves as reverse proxy;
-- A simple github actions deployment .yml file
+- A simple github actions deployment .yml file;
 - An inject_env.sh script that goes over all .yml|.yaml files and substitutes .env placeholders during deploy with .envs passed in deploy.yml file.
 That allows to hide sensetive data.
 Please, take into account that inject_env.sh is not idempotent - it overwrites placeholders with known env vars values.

 **Relationships between the services are visualised below:**